Jazinho/rabbit-hole/README.md

 - changed FanoutExchange to DirectExchange
 - added routing key to every message sent
 - enhanced bindings with routing key info

+## Part 5 solution - Topics

+Previous solution has rather limited routing possibilities - it allows only to route base on single criteria (exact routing_key match).

+To enable routing based on multiple criteria **topics** has been introduced.
+Messages sent to a topic exchange can't have an arbitrary routing_key - it must be a list of words, delimited by dots.
+The words can be anything, but usually they specify some features connected to the message.
+There can be as many words in the routing key as you like, up to the limit of 255 bytes.

+Bindings works similar but matching is done with additional handling of `wildcards`:
+- `*` (star) can substitute for exactly one word.
+- `#` (hash) can substitute for zero or more words.

+Specific cases are bindings which are configured with no special characters `*`/`#` (then it behaves as direct exchange) or bindings with only `#` (then it behaves like fanout exchange).

+When the message does not match to any of binding keys (e.g. routing key has 4 words instead of 3) then it is lost.

+****

+In this solution we emit a random message every 100 milliseconds which routing key consist of message type (log/event), area (payments/mgmt/auth) and random identifier.

+Here we can see stats after leaving the emitter program to work: